 It is the student’s responsibility to check that the chosen VCE/VET course meets the prerequisite requirements for any prospective future tertiary course they may wish to undertake.

-Distance education is available for some subjects such as LOTE.
+Virtual School Victoria (Formerly Distance Education) is available for some subjects such as LOTE.